ocsigen/ocsigen-start/template.distillery/README.md

 ## Use Makefile.local file.

 You need to define `APP_REMOTE` and `APP_SERVER` each time you want to build the mobile application or to update it.
+The `APP` variable is not mandatory per say but when set to `dev` it enables cleartext traffic, so you might want to keep it on while working on dev builds.

-If you don't want to pass the variables `APP_SERVER` and `APP_REMOTE` every time, you can change the values of these variables in `Makefile.local.example` and rename this file to `Makefile.local`.
-This way, the variables `APP_REMOTE` and `APP_SERVER` are not mandatory when you build or update the mobile application.
+If you don't want to pass the variables `App`, `APP_SERVER` and `APP_REMOTE` every time, you can change the values of these variables in `Makefile.local.example` and rename this file to `Makefile.local`.
+This way, the variables `App`, `APP_REMOTE` and `APP_SERVER` are not mandatory when you build or update the mobile application.
 You can use:
 ```
 make chcp